SynthEdit 1.4 FAQ

 - The 64-bit version requires 64-bit modules.
 Most of your older modules are probably 32-bit.
 The 64-bit version will load projects created in the 32-bit version, but some modules will be inactive if you don't have a 64-version of them.

 - 64-bit SynthEdit plugins use a new drawing API.
-64-bit GUIs (Control panels) do not support all controls, some types of controls will not show, some controls will look different in a VST3 plugin.
+64-bit GUIs (Control panels) do not support all controls, some controls will look different in a VST3 plugin.
 64-bit plugins support only images less than 16384 x 16384 pixels in size ( 8192 x 8192 on Windows 7).
 Fonts may render slightly differently, text is sometimes wider or narrower or smoothed differently.

-- 64-bit SynthEdit will export both VST2 and VST Version 3 Plugins (VST3 is the newest type of VST plugin).
+- 64-bit SynthEdit will export both VST2 and VST Version 3 Plugins.
 32-bit SynthEdit will export only VST Version 2 plugins.

 - 64-bit Plugins have reduced support for MIDI.
 Only Note, Controller and SYSEX messages can be received by a plugin, plugins do not currently send any MIDI.
-This is due to a limitation of the VST3 Plugin format.
+Plugins receive MIDI only on channel 1.
+We will look at increasing the number of supported channels in a future version of SynthEdit.

 - Mac export: Some modules are not available for Mac yet.